Robert Spottiswood: Career

 Sir Robert was promoted to the bench on 12 July 1622, taking the title of Lord Newabbey from the lands which his father had purchased and presented to him.
-Four years afterwards (14 February 1626), he was appointed an ordinary lord of session, in succession to Sir Thomas Hamilton, Earl of Melrose (afterwards Earl of Haddington).
+Four years later (14 February 1626), he was appointed an ordinary lord of session, in succession to Sir Thomas Hamilton, Earl of Melrose (afterwards Earl of Haddington).
 In 1633, he was nominated as one of the commissioners for the valuation of teinds and, at the same time, was appointed one of the members of the commission to survey the laws.
-He continued in favour under Charles I and, on the death of Sir James Skene of Curriehill in October 1633, Spottiswood was, on Charles's recommendation, elected president of the court of session.
+He continued in favour during the reign of Charles I and, on the death of Sir James Skene of Curriehill in October 1633, Spottiswood was, on Charles's recommendation, elected Lord President of the Court of Session.
 His speech on that occasion, in which he described the relations then existing between the bench and the bar, is printed in the memoir by his grandson, John Spottiswood (1666–1728), in his edition of Sir Robert's 'Practicks,' and in the first volume of the 'Spottiswoode Miscellany.'

-Sir Robert was one of the crown assessors for the trial of Lord Balmerino in 1634 and it was afterwards alleged – without much foundation – that he gave a partial and unfair aspect to the case.
-His attitude was so distinctly against the covenanters that, in 1638, when episcopacy was abolished by the general assembly, he was forced to flee to England, where he remained until Charles I made his second visit to Scotland.
+Sir Robert was one of the crown assessors for the trial of John Elphinstone, Lord Balmerino in 1634 and it was afterwards alleged – without much foundation – that he gave a partial and unfair aspect to the case.
+His attitude was so distinctly against the Covenanters that, in 1638, when the Scottish Episcopal Church was abolished by the general assembly, he was forced to flee to England, where he remained until Charles I made his second visit to Scotland.

-The dominant Presbyterian party accused him of fomenting the discord between the king and the people and, when he appeared before the Scottish parliament on 17 August 1641, he was forthwith committed to the castle of Edinburgh.
-He was specially exempted from the act of oblivion proposed to parliament, but on 10 November, he obtained his liberty on condition that he should appear for trial when called upon.
-The intention of bringing him and the other 'incendiaries' to trial was at length abandoned, in deference to the king's wish, and Spottiswood returned with Charles I to England.
-When the Earl of Lanark, secretary of state, was apprehended in December 1643, the king gave the seals of office to Spottiswood at Oxford, and directed him to act as secretary.
+The dominant Presbyterian party accused him of fomenting discord between the king and the Scottish people and, when he appeared before the Scottish parliament on 17 August 1641, he was committed to Edinburgh Castle.
+He was exempted specially from the act of oblivion proposed to parliament, but on 10 November, he obtained his liberty on condition that he should appear for trial when called for.
+The intention of bringing him and the other 'incendiaries' to trial was at length abandoned, in deference to the King's wish, and Spottiswood returned with King Charles I to England.
+When William Hamilton, Earl of Lanark, the secretary of state, was apprehended in December 1643, the king gave the seals of office to Spottiswood at Oxford, and directed him to act as secretary.